 Arranging town halls with political candidates seeking endorsements from the labor movement

-Overseeing LEO's representation in the All-Campus Labor Council
+Overseeing LEO's role in the All-Campus Labor Council

 CONTRACT IMPLEMENTATION & ORGANIZING COMMITTEE

 The Contract Implementation & Organizing Committee (CIO) is a group of lecturers dedicated to protecting their own and their colleagues' workplace rights.
 Committee members are trained to know the LEO contract and help other lecturers determine if a workplace concern is a contract violation, and how to proceed with addressing it.

 Anyone interested in this work can be trained at any time by another committee member, and it's not intimidating—everyone starts out as just another lecturer, like you!
 CIOs are a vital component of the union, and there is a CIO on each campus.